pytorch/pytorch.github.io/_posts/2024-12-10-torchcodec.md

 1. Decoding and transforming frames from multiple videos at once, inspired by what we have seen in data loading for large-scale training pipelines:
-    1. Ten threads decode batches of 50 videos in parallel.
+    a.
+Ten threads decode batches of 50 videos in parallel.
-    2. For each video, decode 10 frames at evenly spaced times.
+    b.
+For each video, decode 10 frames at evenly spaced times.
-    3. For each frame, resize it to a 256x256 resolution.
+    c.
+For each frame, resize it to a 256x256 resolution.
 2. Decoding 10 frames at random locations in a single video.
 3. Decoding 10 frames at evenly spaced times of a single video.
 4. Decoding the first 100 frames of a single video.